mukeshkr123/GraphQL_Project/client/README.md

 export default UsersList;
 ```

-This example demonstrates how to set up Apollo Client, define a GraphQL query, and use the `useQuery` hook to fetch user data from your GraphQL server.
+This component fetches user data from your GraphQL server, displays a loading message while data is loading, and handles errors if they occur.

-## Using the `useLazyQuery` hook
+## Using the `useLazyQuery` Hook

+The `useLazyQuery` hook is suitable for situations where you want to fetch data on demand, such as searching for a specific movie.
+Here's an example of a component that allows you to search for movies:

 ```jsx
 import { useState } from "react";